 In the first stanza of ‘Life’s Scars,’ the speaker compares the ways in which one becomes emotionally injured by others to “square” edges.
 These edges can be found on the corners of a world that are supposed to be “round”.
 The corners pop up everywhere and continually cause “little hurts”.

-From her experience in the world, she’s come upon one important truth, that the only real “hurts” one receives in life come from those “we love the best”.
+From her experience in the world, she’s come upon one important truth, that the only real “hurts” one receives in life comes from those “we love the best”.
 Everything else pales in comparison.

 The man you thoroughly despise